 How can people see your art and buy your work?

 You can see my portfolio.
-And contact me via email.
+And contact me via email (represented by The Loud Cloud).
 I also have an online shop selling prints.

 • • •